-This was one of our first experiences with the Ned rig which led to one of our most popular articles of 2017 (Why I’m Now a Ned Rig Believer).
-This article was responsible for much of the Ned rig hype you’ve seen within the past year.
 In this video, you’ll get to watch the lightbulb turn on, essentially.
 Kyle started out pitching a larger creature bait, but the big ones wanted something smaller and quickly made it known.
 The Ned rig doesn’t look like much and if you would have told us we’d have such a crazy day on it, we probably wouldn’t have believed you.
 But here is indisputable proof that one of the smallest, most finesse techniques in bass fishing can catch some really solid bass—even in super tough conditions.

 Keep in mind: This video was shot in about 30 minutes.
 That might put the Ned rig’s effectiveness into perspective!